How much is the CPA Exam worth in 2019?

 Rick David, chairman of Top 100 Firm UHY International and COO of UHY Advisors, viewed the value of the CPA Exam as changing from a means to the end of joining a partnership, to merely an option for only some graduates.
 "Back in the old days, you wanted to work your way to partner," he said.
 "These days, college graduates come into the firm not with the partner expectation or desire.
 They want a different approach to their careers and we need to adapt to that.”

 Chuck Kovach, national director of learning at Top 100 Firm CohnReznick, echoed this claim: "The gap. we think, is growing between young people coming out of school and the traditional value proposition of accounting firms, meaning the long-term view of what it means to build an accounting career," he said.
 "We feel we’re getting less and less traction on the [mentality of] 'work hard for 12 years and you may become a partner and your career will then be so much better.'
-I think that raises a lot of questions for our younger people … to the extent that the exam is a long-term process and what it leads to, We just think may be some of the reasons that some people aren’t motivated to sit for that exam."
+I think that raises a lot of questions for our younger people … to the extent that the exam is a long-term process and what it leads to.
+We just think maybe that's some of the reasons that some people aren’t motivated to sit for that exam."

 Necessary, but not extraordinary